SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-01-two-years-retired.md

 bastard: at least _he's_ happy, mostly.

-And I'm somewhat happy about this Crummy Little Blog That Nobody Reads (CLBTNR) , though I wish it were somewhat more widely read, maybe commented.
+And I'm somewhat happy about this Crummy Little Blog That Nobody Reads (CLBTNR) , though I wish it were somewhat more widely read, maybe commented or cited more often.
 At any rate, I'm happier with the blog than I thought I'd be: I thought I'd struggle to have something to say once a week, and that appears to have been no problem at all.
-It's led to a minor change in
-mind-set: when I see a bit of interesting news, I think: Should I really believe that, and how would I persuade others to believe it or not?
+It's led to a minor change in mind-set: when I see a bit of interesting news, I think: Should I really believe that, and how would I persuade others to "believe it or not"?

 ## The Weekend Conclusion